 EMILY FREEMAN GRADUATE SCHOLARSHIP

-(MAIL IN APPLICATION ONLY): This scholarship will be awarded to a North Dakota resident with a Bachelor's Degree in an area of Apparel, Design, Facility, and Hospitality Management; Child Development and Family Science; Dietetics; or Family and Consumer Sciences Education who has been accepted in the North Dakota State University Graduate School to work towards a Master's Degree in one of the above fields.
+(MAIL IN APPLICATION ONLY): This scholarship will be awarded to a North Dakota resident with a Bachelor's Degree in an area of Apparel, Design, and Hospitality Management; Human Development and Family Science; Dietetics; or Family and Consumer Sciences Education who has been accepted in the North Dakota State University Graduate School to work towards a Master's Degree in one of the above fields.
 The scholarship is pro-rated at $150 per semester for two semesters.
 Scholarship must be used within 2 years.
-Use the Emily Freeman Graduate Scholarship application form.
-Mail to: Melissa Eiter, 1050 38 1/2 Ave.
-W., West Fargo ND 58078.
-Application Deadline: April 1.
+Please contact Melissa Eiter, 1050 38 1/2 Ave.
+W., West Fargo ND 58078 for the application form.
+Deadline: April 1.

 NORTH DAKOTA CONFERENCE OF SOCIAL WELFARE, INC.